 What is a Kindergarten Spelling Box Anyway?

-The kindergarten spelling box is an essential tool for all homeschool moms with littles.
+The kindergarten spelling box is an essential tool for the homeschool mom with littles.

 A Peek Inside Our Box

-When my daughter was finishing up her preschool curriculum last spring, I began planning out her kindergarten year.
-I started by making a list of curriculum, followed quickly by a list of what aides and manipulatives.
+When my daughter was finishing up her preschool curriculum last spring, I quickly began planning out her kindergarten year.

 Like the tote we used for our spelling box?
 We do too!
 Take a peek at the Storage Box we chose.